jwilner/pullquote/README.md

 	fmtBlockQuote = "blockquote"
 	// fmtNone can be used to explicitly unset default formats fmtNone = "none"
+	// fmtExample indicates that the code should be rendered like a godoc example fmtExample = "example"
 )
 ```
 <!-- /goquote -->